smseerat/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications_02.md

     git config --global user.name "Your Name"
     ```

-1. Using the Cloud Shell, initialize a new git repository:
+1. Using the Shell, initialize a new git repository:

     ```
     git init